 Inverter batteries for home can be any rechargeable or secondary or storage battery (electrochemical power source) like a lead-acid battery, nickel-cadmium battery or Li-ion battery.
 Unlike the primary battery which are used in torch cells and wristwatches, we can recharge the storage batteries several hundred times.
 The ability to convert chemical energy into electrical energy and deliver it on demand and to accept electrical energy when the battery is charged (and store the electrical energy) are the prime functions of an inverter battery.
 Raymond Gaston Planté (1834-1889) invented the lead-acid cell in 1859 in France.
 T.A.
 Edison invented the nickel-cadmium battery in the USA.

 The most recent Li-ion battery is a collective invention over a period of a few decades.
 Notable among the inventors are Prof. John B. Goodenough, Prof. M. Stanley Whittingham, and Dr Akira Yoshino.
 The Royal Swedish Academy of Sciences has awarded Prof. John B. Goodenough, Prof. M. Stanley Whittingham, and Dr Akira Yoshino the Nobel Prize in Chemistry 2019, for the development of lithium-ion batteries.

 Inverter battery 150Ah - charging voltage

-Normally the inverter, which is an electronic device, is connected to the AC mains along with the inverter battery 150Ah for home.
+Normally the inverter, which is an electronic device, is connected to the AC mains along with the inverter batteries 150Ah for home.
 When there is a power shutdown, the battery begins to supply the inverter a direct current (DC) (at 12V or higher, depending on the design of the inverter), which is then converted to alternating current (AC) by stepping up the DC voltage to AC voltage of 230 V. It also regulates the voltage, current and frequency.

-And as soon as the mains power is resumed, the charging circuit wakes up and begins to charge the inverter battery 150Ah for home.
+And as soon as the mains power is resumed, the charging circuit wakes up and begins to charge the inverter batteries 150Ah for home.
 The inverters normally do not charge the batteries fully.
 The maximum charging voltage is limited by the manufacturers and it is in the range of 13.8V to 14.4V for a 12V battery.
 A Microtex tubular plate inverter battery will have a better charge acceptance with low internal resistance.
-Its tubular technology provides overcharge tolerance.
+Its tubular plate technology provides overcharge tolerance.